-" Fusion Monsters Fusion Monsters are also placed in your Extra Deck (not in your Main Deck).
-They are Summoned by using the specific monsters listed on the card (called Fusion Material Monsters) combined with the Spell Card "Polymerization."
+Fusion Monsters Fusion Monsters are also placed in your Extra Deck (not in your Main Deck).
+They are Summoned by using the specific monsters listed on the card (called Fusion Material Monsters) combined with a Summoning card like "Polymerization."
 They usually have special abilities and very high Attack Points as well.
-How to Fusion Summon - - If you have all the Fusion Material Monsters listed on the Fusion Monster Card (either on the field or in your I hand) you can activate "Polymerization," placing it in your Spell & Trap Card Zone. - After sending the Fusion Material Monsters to the Graveyard, take the appropriate Fusion Monster from 2 your Extra Deck and play it onto the field in either face-up Attack or Defense Position.
-Finally, place the "Polymerization" card in the Graveyard.
+How to Fusion Summon If you have all the Fusion Material Monsters listed on the Fusion Monster Card, in the places specified on I your Summoning card, you can activate your Summoning card by placing it in your Spell & Trap Card Zone.
+ATK/2600 DEF/1300 Send the Fusion Material Monsters to the Graveyard, then take the appropriate Fusion Monster from your Extra Deck and play it onto the field in either face-up Attack or Defense Position.
+Finally, place your Summoning card in the Graveyard.
+(If another card effect causes your Fusion Materials to be sent to a place other than the Graveyard when your Summoning card resolves, send them to that other place, but the Fusion Summon still happens anyway.)

-Remember that in order to use a Fusion Monster during a Duel it needs to be in your Extra Deck.
+Polymerization Remember that in order to use a Fusion Monster during a Duel it needs to be in your Extra Deck.
 Since Fusion Summons require specific cards, be sure and include those necessary cards in your Main Deck!

-DEMISE, KING OF ARMAGEDDON FINANCIAL PROPERTY OF THE PROPERTY " Ritual Monsters Ritual Monsters are special monsters that are Special Summoned with a specific Ritual Spell Card, along with a required Tribute.
+" Ritual Monsters Ritual Monsters are special monsters that are Special Summoned with a specific Ritual Spell Card, along with a required Tribute.
 Ritual Monster Cards are placed in the Main Deck and cannot be Summoned unless you have all the proper cards together in your hand or on the field.
-Ritual Monsters generally have high ATK and DEF and some have special abilities, just like Fusion Monsters.
-How to Ritual Summon - - - - When you have a Ritual Spell Card, along with the matching Ritual Monster Card, in your hand, along with the required Tribute (as listed on the Ritual Spell Card), you can activate the Ritual Spell Card, placing it in the Spell & Trap Card Zone. - If the activation of the Ritual Spell Card is successful, Tribute monsters by sending them from your hand or the field to the Graveyard.
-The Ritual Spell Card will list the required amount to Tribute. - After sending the Tributed Monsters to the Graveyard, play the Ritual Monster Card onto the field in either face-up Attack or Defense Position.
+Ritual Monsters generally have high ATK and DEF and some have special abilities, just like Fusion Monsters. - How to Ritual Summon - When you have a Ritual Spell Card, along with the matching Ritual Monster Card, in your hand, along with the required Tribute (as listed on the Ritual Spell Card), you can activate the Ritual Spell Card, placing it in the Spell & Trap Card Zone.
+If the activation of the Ritual Spell Card is successful, Tribute monsters by sending them from your hand or the field to the Graveyard.
+The Ritual Spell Card will list the required amount to Tribute.

+After sending the Tributed Monsters to the Graveyard, play the Ritual Monster Card onto the field in either face-up Attack or Defense Position.
 Finally, place the Ritual Spell Card in the Graveyard.